pilotmoon/popclipweb/site/guide/index.md

 ### About the developer

 PopClip is not made by a large company or even a small team; it's made by one person.
-"Pilotmoon Software" is a name I use for my business but it's just me, a solo developer, Nick Moore.
+[Pilotmoon Software](https://pilotmoon.com/about/) is a name I use for my business but it's just me, a solo developer, Nick Moore.
 I'm also the one writing this user guide.
 I had the idea for PopClip in 2011 and I've been working on it ever since.
 I'm from the UK and my native language is English.

 ### Languages

 PopClip's user interface is available in the following languages: English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Slovak, Spanish, Traditional Chinese and Turkish.
 The language is automatically selected based on your Mac's language settings.

-The user guide and other documentation is only available in English.
+The documentation only available in English.